frobnitzem/LAMMPS_Allegro/allegro_frontier.md

 export MASTER_PORT=3442
 export GLOO_SOCKET_IFNAME=hsn0

-#There seems to be trouble with NCCL sometimes, so this config uses the GLOO backend for DDP
+# There may be trouble with NCCL sometimes, so this config uses the GLOO backend for DDP
 #export NCCL_SOCKET_IFNAME=hsn0
 #export NCCL_P2P_DISABLE=1
 #export NCCL_IB_DISABLE=1